 This case study is part of AVPN Catalytic Capital in Asia research, which explores how catalytic capital has been deployed in different parts of Asia.

-Structure: Impact investor, dedicated advisor to single family office
+Structure: Dedicated advisor to single family office with focus on impact investment

 Market-based in: Switzerland